-Since 2007, Rio Grande Return has been advocating for the protection of the unique waters, wetlands, and associated wildlife of the Southwest.
+Since our founding in 2007, Rio Grande Return has been advocating for the protection of the unique waters, wetlands, and associated wildlife of the Southwest.
 Additionally, we been involved in the development and management of many on-the-ground projects resulting in the protection and restoration of thousands of acres of wetlands throughout New Mexico.

 For more information, please contact us here or at: